Skip to main content

 MSCA4Ukraine is part of the wider EU response to Russia’s invasion of Ukraine

-First launched in September 2022 with an initial budget of €25 million funded under the Marie Skłodowska-Curie Actions, it is the European Commission’s dedicated scheme to support displaced researchers from Ukraine, enabling them to continue their work safely in Europe.
+First launched in September 2022 with an initial budget of €25 million funded by the Marie Skłodowska-Curie Actions, it is the European Commission’s dedicated scheme to support displaced researchers from Ukraine, enabling them to continue their work safely in Europe.

 The initiative also aims at helping safeguard Ukraine's research and innovation system and the freedom of scientific research at large.